newwaylw/ChatHakase/README.md

 # ChatHakase
-A chatbot based on Slack API and OpenAI API with streaming responses and conversation memory
+A chatbot based on Slack API and OpenAI API with streaming responses, conversation memory, and image capabilities

 ## Features
 - 🧵 **Thread-based Chat Sessions**: Each Slack thread maintains its own conversation context